 Meanwhile, the rotational meta-metronome of the slightly warped 3D printed records—each one has a subtle swish at 66BPM, about half the tempo of "Blue Monday"—conjures some kind of breathing apparatus... or, perhaps a printer or scanner arm moving back and forth across a two- or three-dimensional stage.
-In fact, it has an uncanny resemblance to many of the sounds that comprise the Printer Orchestra version of "The Times They Are A-Changin'" or James Houston's brilliant rendition of Radiohead's "Nude," below.
+In fact, it bears an uncanny semblance to some of the sounds that make up the Printer Orchestra version of "The Times They Are A-Changin'" or James Houston's brilliant rendition of Radiohead's "Nude," below.

 Sonic associations aside, Ghassaei's project piqued my interest in the traditional process for pressing vinyl, which is pretty remarkable in itself.
 This two-part Discovery Channel segment on YouTube is well worth ten minutes of your day (I gotta admit that I didn't know that records are made of polyvinyl chloride, a.k.a.
 PVC):